Frequently Asked questions

 Acuteness and chronicity have nothing to do with the intensity of the pain.
 Acute pain refers to sudden, short-term pain while chronic pain refers to ongoing, long-term pain.

-We need certain information which is list below.
+We need certain information which is listed below.
 When we get the documents from you, one of our doctors will review your case , If the doctor determines that we’re the best fit for you, you’ll be accepted into our pain management program.
 You’ll be called to set up your first appointment immediately.

 If you have been to pain management before please provide the following documents: